 In a typical month we receive a payment from Larlyn representing the net surplus from basic operations at the Mall.
 Over the last twelve months these payments have averaged \$45,000 per month but in some months they have been zero or nominal.
 From that balance we have had to pay insurance averaging about \$20,000 per month.
-Based on a cursory review of the Larlyn 2014 budget and given the forthcoming departure of two tenants the trend line on these payments is downwards but erratically so.
+Based on a cursory review of the Larlyn 2014 budget and given the forthcoming departure of two tenants the trend line on these payments is downwards but Page 18 Fourth Report to the Court June 5, 2014 erratically so.
 If we "hunker down" and undertake minimal professional activities and if there are no unpredictable events then we can likely tick over with the resources we have for a month or two.
 However this tactic will not work for long because tenants, including the County, have leases they wish to negotiate, the parking garage will require further consideration and the overall direction of the receivership is currently not clear.